ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 curl.cainfo = "C:\php\cacert.pem"
 ```

 <a id="6Install-wkhtmltopdf"
 name="6Install-wkhtmltopdf"></a>

 ### <strong>6.
 Install wkhtmltopdf</strong>

 Wkhtmltopdf is an open source simple and much effective command-line shell utility that enables user to convert any given HTML (Web Page) to PDF document or an image (jpg, png, etc).
-It uses WebKit rendering layout engine to convert HTML pages to PDF document without loosing the quality of the pages.
-Its is really very useful and trustworthy solution for creating and storing snapshots of web pages in real-time.
+It uses WebKit rendering layout engine to convert HTML pages to PDF document without losing the quality of the pages.
+It is really very useful and trustworthy solution for creating and storing snapshots of web pages in real-time.

 -   <a href="https://wkhtmltopdf.org/downloads.html" target="_blank" rel="noopener">Click Here</a> to download 64-bit wkhtmltopdf-0.12.6-1.exe installer file.